caravelo/beercruit/Slots/README.md

 ## 3. Make a pull request
 Once you have it ready, make a pull request so we can double-check  you have encoded the file properly and there is availability for that slot.

-If you want to keep your attendance secret you can send the file via emai (beercruit@caravelo.com).
+If you want to keep your attendance secret you can send the file via email (beercruit@caravelo.com).

 ## 4. Grab your Beers!
 Once approved, we will send you an email with the exact address of the bar where we’re meeting.